 My boss thought for a moment, then he said something that saddens me to this day: "I couldn't do that, Michael.
 I could never surrender my will to anyone."
 I had a number of talks with this man while I worked at the phone company.
 I found out that he knew the Christian Gospel and occasionally went to church—but he had never surrendered his life to the Lord.
 He was unwilling to put God in charge of his life.

 He saw with his own eyes that surrendering to Christ had brought peace to my life—a peace that passes understanding, a peace that he himself could not understand.
 Though he wanted that peace, he refused to pay the price of surrendering himself to God.

-Only Jesus can give you that peace, and it's a paradoxical peace because it's free—you can't earn it or buy it.
+Only Jesus can give you that peace, and it's free—you can't earn it or buy it.
 But to obtain this free gift, you have to surrender.
 You have to give up and let Jesus take over control of your life.
 You have to surrender your weapons.

 Prayer: Heavenly Father, I know the only way to divine peace is to surrender to You, the God of peace.
 Help me to never resist Your call to give everything to You.
 Thank You for the free gift of Your peace.
 I pray in the name of Jesus.
 Amen.

 "You will keep in perfect peace those whose minds are steadfast, because they trust in you" (Isaiah 26:3).

 Learn more in Dr. Michael Youssef's sermon Where in the World Is That Peace They're Talking About?: LISTEN NOW